Rules and Regulations

 In addition to the above, as an additional Exception any buck that is less than the required minimum outside main beam spread of 16 inches but 4.5 years old will be a Quality Buck.
 In order for this Exception to be applied, the jawbone must be put in the jawbone basket immediately and a Board Member notified immediately.
 The Member must pay the applicable fine and submit a completed WHC NON-QUALITY BUCK FORM; however, if the jawbone is later determined to be from a buck age 4.5 or older (by Biologist or a majority of the Board) the fine will be returned to the Member.
 Note: this age exception is not available to deer hunting Guest.

 9. All deer harvested will be immediately taken to the Clubhouse and weighed on Club scales to determine live weight.
 Lower half of one side of jawbone removed from antlered bucks only, cleaned of all meat, numbered and deposited into collection basket.
-Does will be examined for lactation and “yes or no” noted on the harvest data sheet.
-It is required that one picture using Club’s Digital camera will be taken of all bucks, except button bucks, with the outside spread measuring device visible on top of the antlers and posted inside the picture case.
+Doe will be examined for lactation and “yes or no” noted on the harvest data sheet.
+It is required that pictures with and without the measurement device on it's antlers shall be taken of all bucks, except button bucks.
+All pictures of each buck should be sent to a Board Member.
 All required data will be recorded on the harvest data sheet.
 Failure to provide the jawbone required above will result in a fine of $50 per jawbone.

 10. No dove hunting during or just prior to deer season unless a Club sponsored event; however, dove hunting is allowed after Jan 1 (late season).